Kanban-Zai/kbz-extensions/kbz-red/README.md

 The primary benefit of a RED team is you can start development without to much process overhead and introduce more process if it becomes required.

+# Technical Owner

 An interesting feature of RED is the inclusion of a Technical Owner, whose purpose is keep the quality output of the delivery team high by helping the business owner and product owner write relevant value proposals.

+A technical owner can give 2 different types of advice.
+Opinion and considered opinon.
+Considered opinion is a best guess based heavily on past experience and is formal advice given to the team.
+Opinion is not formal advice.

+A technical owner does not give expert advice or any advice on Artifical Intellegence except where they have explicitly stated that they are an "expert in a niche" or have explicitly stated they enough experience in the articifial intelligence domain to give a considered opinion.

 # SETTINGS